rukiita/rukiita/README.md

 ***
 [***Basic Todo App***](https://github.com/rukiita/todo-app)

-This Todo application is a project designed as a coding challenge.
+This Todo application is a project designed as a coding challenge within a 3-day deadline.

 It was developed using the MERN stack (MongoDB, Express, React, Node.js), with the goal of covering both test design and implementation.